Skip to main content

-Paint protection film (PPF) franchising sits at the highest-ticket end of the auto-protection service stack — a single full-body PPF install can be a $9,500+ ticket on a luxury vehicle, with margins that anchor a shop’s monthly P&L. The PPF market is also the fastest-growing sub-segment of the broader vehicle protection industry, expanding 10-13% annually as luxury, sports, EV, and pickup-truck owners adopt PPF as standard for paint preservation.
+Paint protection film (PPF) franchising sits at the highest-ticket end of the auto-protection service stack — a single full-body PPF install is a premium-ticket job on a luxury vehicle.
+PPF’s contribution to a shop’s P&L is part of the operator-level data disclosed in FDD Item 19.
+The PPF market is also one of the fastest-growing sub-segments of the broader vehicle-protection industry, as luxury, sports, EV, and pickup-truck owners adopt PPF as standard for paint preservation.
 This guide is the operator’s complete reference for the PPF franchise opportunity in 2026.

-The 2025 US PPF market is approximately $420 million and growing at 10-13% annually — the fastest growth rate of any service line in the auto-aftermarket protection category.
-The customer base is paint-protective vehicle owners with discretionary budget: roughly 12% of US registered vehicles are PPF candidates today, but penetration is climbing 3-5 percentage points per year as awareness spreads.
-The TAM expansion is being driven by EV ownership, luxury-vehicle volume, and pickup-truck owners who recognize PPF as cheaper than respraying paint after rock chips.
+The US PPF market is fast-growing — among the quickest-growing service lines in the auto-aftermarket protection category.
+The customer base is paint-protective vehicle owners with discretionary budget: a meaningful and growing share of US registered vehicles are PPF candidates, and penetration keeps climbing as awareness spreads.
+The addressable-market expansion is being driven by EV ownership, luxury-vehicle volume, and pickup-truck owners who recognize PPF as cheaper than respraying paint after rock chips.

 PPF is also the most expensive service line to install correctly.
 A partial-body kit (hood, fenders, mirrors, front bumper) runs 6-8 hours of careful installation.
 A full-body wrap can run 14-16 hours across two days.
-The labor concentration is exactly why ticket sizes are high — and exactly why most independent tint shops struggle to add PPF to their menu without specialized training.
+The labor concentration is why PPF commands a premium ticket relative to other lines — and why independent shops without dedicated training often don’t offer it.
 The Polar Tint training program treats PPF as the highest-skill service line and budgets the most installation hours to it.

 PPF unit economics